-The Census Bureau publishes an annual series of detailed household income tables for the United States from which Scan/US, Inc. generates an income category shift model for moving base year income distributions forward over time.
-The ACS county level income profiles by household type are used to correct the estimates for structural changes in local demographics.
+The Census Bureau publishes an annual series of detail household income tables for the United States from which Scan/US, Inc. generates an income category shift model for moving ACS five year income distributions forward over time.
+The ACS 5yr pooled income profiles at the lower levels of census geography are used to inform the estimates and projections of structural changes that cannot be captured in the US level income shift model.